Toni Domgjoni

-Toni Domgjoni (born 4 September 1998) is a professional footballer who plays as a midfielder for Dutch club Vitesse.
-Born in Croatia to Kosovan parents and raised in Switzerland, Domgjoni plays for the Kosovo national team.
+Toni Domgjoni (born 4 September 1998) is a professional footballer who plays as a midfielder for Malaysia Super League club Selangor.
+Born in Croatia and raised in Switzerland, he represented the nation where he grew up at youth international levels but in 2021 switched to play for Kosovo national team.

 Club career

 Early career and Zürich

 Domgjoni at the age of eight started playing football in Slaven Belupo, he during the 2007–08 season was part of Koprivnica, where after the end of the season he returned again to Slaven Belupo until 2009, where he joins the Swiss club Zürich and played with the youth age group, as well as with the U16 and U18 teams.
 In July 2016, Domgjoni was promoted to the U21 team and on 28 August, he made his debut in a 0–3 away defeat against Old Boys after coming on as a substitute at 46th minute in place of Izer Aliu.

 On 11 February 2018, Domgjoni was named as a Zürich's first team substitute for the first time in a Swiss Super League match against St. Gallen.
 His debut with Zürich came on 17 March against Young Boys after being named in the starting line-up.
 Fourteen days after debut, Domgjoni scored his first goal for Zürich in his second appearance for the club in a 1–1 away draw over Sion in Swiss Super League.

 On 22 May 2018, Zürich decided to offer Domgjoni a professional contract after his good performances and the parties agreed on a three-year contract.
 Five days later, he played the first match as professional player in the 2017–18 Swiss Cup final against Young Boys after starting the match before being substituted off due to injury in the 46th minute for Sangoné Sarr.